First positronium imaging using $^{44}$Sc with the J-PET scanner: a case study on the NEMA-Image Quality phantom: Methods

 \subsection{Positronium Lifetime estimation}

 The emitted positrons in $\beta^+$ decay can annihilate either by direct interaction with a surrounding electron ($e^-$) $-$ a process lasting on average about 388~ps~\cite{doi:10.1126/sciadv.abh4394} or by the formation of an $e^+e^-$~bound state known as Ps.
 Ps can be produced in two distinct ground states: para-Ps (pPs), which has a mean lifetime of approximately 125 ps, and ortho-Ps (oPs), a longer-lived state with a mean lifetime in water of of about 1.83 ns~\cite{waterortho1}.
 Consequently, the measured positron lifetime can vary depending on the annihilation mechanism.

 The positron lifetime, defined as $\Delta T = t_a - t_p$, represents the time difference between positron emission and its subsequent annihilation.
 Here, $t_a$ denotes the positron annihilation time, while $t_p$ approximates the positron emission time.
 In the $^{44}$Sc decay process, the prompt gamma is emitted on average 2.6~ps after the emission of the positron, according to its decay scheme presented in Fig.~\ref{introduction}(A).
 Therefore, the prompt gamma emission time ($t_p$) is used as an approximation for the positron emission time.
 The emission time is determined by subtracting the time of flight of prompt gamma from the time of its registration ($t_1$):

 where $\vec{r}_1$ is the registered hit position of prompt gamma and $\vec{r}_a$ corresponds to the annihilation point reconstructed using Eq.~\ref{eq:posRecoFormula}.
 The short range of positrons from $^{44}$Sc supports our assumption that the prompt gamma originates from the annihilation site.
-The average distance between emission and annihilation is approximately 1.7 mm in tissues~\cite{ManishBAMS}.\\
+The average distance between emission and annihilation is approximately 1.7~mm in tissues~\cite{ManishBAMS}.